BatchClayderman/AA-IB-ME/README.md

-# Fuzzy_ME
+# AA-IB-ME

-Implementation of Fuzzy Identity-based Matchmaking Encryption
+Implementation of AA-IB-ME Encryption